Lisa Mosconi: Research

 Her research focuses on the early detection of Alzheimer’s disease in at-risk individuals, women in particular.
 This is the topic of her book The Menopause Brain where she explains that menopause is a neurological as well as hormonal process; she believes in reframing brain health as a vital, yet overlooked component of women’s health.
 Her research has shown that women at risk for Alzheimer’s disease developed amyloid plaques, linked to the disease, during perimenopause, a time earlier than previously thought.
 This research changes the treatment and intervention window for health care professionals trying to prevent Alzheimer’s and chronic diseases that affect people in older age.

 She is funded via a combination of grants from the NIH/NIA to study Alzheimer’s and women’s brains, and funding from private foundations and philanthropic support.
 She is a member of the AARP brain health council and is on the Aspen Brain Institute Scientific Advisory Council.

+In 2025, Mosconi joined Wellcome Leap as Program Director of CARE (Cutting Alzheimer's Risk through Endocrinology), a $50 million, three-year research initiative.
+The program aims to halve the lifetime risk of Alzheimer's disease among women, with the potential to prevent 54.5 million cases globally by 2050.
+CARE addresses the pronounced sex disparity in Alzheimer's incidence — a 45-year-old woman faces roughly twice the lifetime risk of her male counterpart — by focusing on the intersection of neuroendocrine aging and neurodegeneration.
+The program employs an individualized medicine framework, using biomarkers, advanced neuroimaging, and genetic profiling to identify female-specific neuroendocrine targets and tailor interventions for at-risk women.
+CARE concentrates on midlife women, when prevention efforts are considered most effective, and emphasizes research advances that improve access and reduce cost to maximize global reach.